rodionsibov/studious-palm-tree/README.md

-# Create a Mock Server using Faker.js and JSON server
+# Mock Server using Faker.js and JSON server

 Use the faker library and json-server to create a mock server which we can use to prototype our frontend application quickly.